eftieell/intro_programming_2/src/chapters/functions/experimental_runtime.md

 ```
 1732765128.7487528
 ```
-The current time is in seconds since a fixed starting moment, which in python is set to midnight on January 1, 1970!
+This function returns the current time in seconds since a fixed starting moment, which in python is set to midnight on January 1, 1970!
 The actual value of the time won't be important to us, since we are not interested in what time it is.
 Rather, we care about the amount of time that elapses while a function is executing.

 ## Timing the running of a function that takes more than a second
 Here's an example of code that times how long it takes for the function `do_something()` to execute.
-The contents and purpose of the function here are not what is important here - instead we are focusing on how long it takes to execute.
+The contents and purpose of the function are not what is important in this example - instead we are focusing on how long it takes to execute.
 ```python
 import time